mrjorgeparr/StockAnalysis-tool/README.md

 - **Stock Clustering**: The primary objective is to cluster stocks based on their financial features.
 These clusters are determined with the discretized dividend rate as the target variable.

-- **Dimensionality Reduction**: We employ techniques such as t-SNE (t-Distributed Stochastic Neighbor Embedding) and Autoencoders (AE) to reduce the dimensionality of the data, aiding in visualization and clustering.
+- **Dimensionality Reduction**: We employ Uniform Manifold Approximation projection in order to compute 2-d equivalents of our datasets preserving the topological properties of the original dataset

-- **Graph Theory and Bayesian Analysis**: We apply graph theory and Bayesian graph analysis to construct a reduced subset of data for K-Nearest Neighbors (KNN) classification, optimizing the speed and accuracy of predictions, based on the approach proposed in ***Improving kNN multi-label classification in Prototype Selection scenarios using class proposals***, reference:
+- **Graph Theory**: We apply graph theory and Bayesian graph analysis to construct a reduced subset of data for K-Nearest Neighbors (KNN) classification, optimizing the speed and accuracy of predictions, based on the approach proposed in ***Improving kNN multi-label classification in Prototype Selection scenarios using class proposals***, reference:

                           https://www.sciencedirect.com/science/article/pii/S0031320314004853
 ## Financial Features